sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 I began by extracting all HTML files related to product listings from the archive, ignoring configuration, image files etc. In total, the Evolution dataset contained approximately ~15GB of raw HTML or ~500,000 product listings over the time period covered by the archive.

-I then set about navigating individual pages using a standard Python package for processing HTML, Beautiful Soup, and extracted key information about individual listings e.g., title, product, country of origin, vendor and price.
-For example, vendor ID was extracted using code similar to:
+I then set about navigating individual pages using Beautiful Soup, a standard Python package for processing HTML.
+I extracted key information about individual listings e.g., title, product, country of origin, vendor and price.
+For example, vendor ID was extracted using code similar to below:

 ```python
 # prepare the soup